 |min-transaction-stall-threshold-in-seconds||60||For Executor Mode only, the transactions will not get checked for stall unless they run at least the specified number of seconds|

 Excluding Selected Activities from Transactions

-Asynchronous frameworks use lower level asynchronous mechanisms which are not related to the processing of user transactions (for example, a thread pool might grow and shrink automatically, depending on the load or a framework might initialise its thread pool upon the first use).
+Asynchronous frameworks use lower-level asynchronous mechanisms which are not related to the processing of user transactions (for example, a thread pool might grow and shrink automatically, depending on the load or a framework might initialize its thread pool upon the first use).
 It is necessary to ignore threads used in these contexts since their lifecycle is not bound to any individual application transaction.

 To facilitate exclusion of such asynchronous components (usually Threads and other Runnables), executor mode offers a mechanism called capture suppression.
 The suppression is tied to a specific method by a suppression rule in the async-config section of

 app-agent-config.xml.
 Consider the following example of such a rule provided by default:

 java.util.concurrent.ThreadPoolExecutor class is a private method invoked by